botpress/readme/docs/Appendix/exporting-data/exporting-compiled-bot-analytics-with-the-botpress-api.md

 >
 > You can find your personal access token in your [Botpress Dashboard](https://app.botpress.cloud/).
 Click your avatar and select "Personal Access Tokens".
 Generate a new one and copy it.

-This is how the request would look like using Axios in a Javascript application:
+This is how the request would look like using Axios in a JavaScript application:

 ```js
 const requestConfig = {